 None of this would have happened without Mrs. Eldredge’s arm.
 Even though Mrs. Eldredge now resides in heaven — perhaps sprinkling powder on clouds as I write — she continues to help me.
 I remember to thank her almost every day.

-If you’re born with a brain that harbors dyslexia, I would say, “Lucky you!”
-You have untestable and immeasurable potential.
-You’re a surprise package; no one knows what you can do, including you.
-But I can tell you from years of experience that you can do special things.
+If you have dyslexia, I would say, “Lucky you!”
+You have untestable, unmeasurable potential.
+You are a surprise package; no one knows what you can do, including you.
+But I can tell you from years of experience you can do special things.
 You have many talents that can’t be taught, and a brain that eludes the predictive powers of our wisest sayers of sooth.